ZwCreatePhoton/htmlmth/README.md

 **EvasionHTTPServer.py**

-This script implements the HTTP server that applies lists of evasions (AKA "cases") dynamically.
+This script implements the HTTP(S) server that applies lists of evasions (AKA "cases") dynamically.

 EvasionHTTPServer Usage Example 1